ryangriggs1/Digital-Measures-V2/README.md

 # Digital Measures V2
+V2 of my digital measures project allows the user to specify the required changes that need to be applied to the file!
 This is a simple and easy to use csv converter that I made for the administrations office at my school.
 They can use this to convert the headers and the class names with a couple button presses as opposed to changing thousands of lines by hand.
 ### Here is the UI
 ![DigitalMeasuresSS](https://github.com/ryangriggs1/Digital-Measures-V2/blob/main/PNGandGIF/DigitalMeasuresSS.PNG)
 ### Program running